TT-Sparse: Learning Sparse Rule Models with Differentiable Truth Tables: Conclusion

 \subsection{Limitations}

 Continuous features must be encoded before training, fixing the representation of the literals.
 Second, the utilization of the soft \textsc{TopK} operator makes training reliant on the initialization of the temperature parameter $\tau$.
 While these parameters must be well-initialized, our ablations in Appendix \ref{sec:ablation-studies} show that \textsc{TT-Sparse} is robust to this constraint, maintaining high performance after as few as 5 encoding bits.
+Third, each LTT node is restricted to linearly separable Boolean functions of its $k$ inputs.
+Though it's a theoretical limitation, we validate empirically in Appendix~\ref{sec:deep-ltt} that this is not a practical limitation on tabular data.